patokenneth/ImageFilter/README.md

 Here is a link to the EB-URL: http://udacity-projecctii-dev.us-east-1.elasticbeanstalk.com/

+Here is a link to the github repo: https://github.com/patokenneth/ImageFilter

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts: